Developing resilience in teachers and educators in South Africa

 Building emotional resilience

-Dealing with one's difficult emotions is not a once off event.
+Dealing with one’s difficult emotions is not a once off event.
 Emotional resilience comes with consistent and continuous effort.
 It is hoped that this group of individuals will continue to attend to their emotional wellbeing as an ongoing practice.
-Shape of Emotion, used as a daily practice, enables people to regulate their feelings, positively impacting both mental and physical well being.
+Shape of Emotion, used as a daily practice, enables people to build emotional resilience and regulate their feelings, positively impacting both mental health and physical well being.